G-Stylo/G-Stylo/README.md

 # Hi, I'm Kodee

-I'm a high school student passionate about computer science, competitive programming, and software engineering.
-I enjoy building projects that combine algorithms, mathematics, and real-world problem solving while continually expanding my understanding of computer science.
+I'm a high school student passionate about cs, competitive programming, and hardware development.
+I enjoy building projects that combine algorithms and math while continually expanding my understanding of computer science as a whole.

 ## About Me

-- Interested in competitive programming, software engineering, and systems programming
+- Interested in competitive programming, software engineering, and systems programming, as well as real-world hardware
-- Enjoy building projects involving algorithms, simulations, and mathematical modeling
+- Enjoy building projects involving algorithms, simulations, and mathematics
-- Currently developing an astrophysics simulation
-- Always learning new technologies and computer science concepts
+- Always learning new tech and cs concepts

 ## Current Focus